 Winter 2021 – Behind the Scenes

-There really wasn’t much to see out in the cottage and cut flower gardens during the winter months, but there were so many things behind the scenes that had been done to get the garden ready for the 2021 growing season.
+There wasn’t much to see out in the cottage and cut flower gardens during the winter months, but there were so many things behind the scenes that had been done to get the garden ready for the 2021 growing season.

 Planning what I was going to grow, buying seeds, and starting to sow seeds like sweet peas and snapdragons, all took place in the winter season.